 Eye For Film >> Festivals >> A-Z >> Glasgow Film Festival >> 2020

-The 16th edition of the Glasgow Film Festival runs from February 26 to March 8 and includes a retrospective dedicated to dystopian cinema and a country focus on Iceland.
-It opened with Alice Winocour's Proxima and features nine world premieres.
-Special guests have included George Mackay, Simon Bird, Emily Beecham, Celia Imrie and Bill Paterson.
+The 16th edition of the Glasgow Film Festival ran from February 26 to March 8 and included a retrospective dedicated to dystopian cinema and a country focus on Iceland.
+It opened with Alice Winocour's Proxima and featured nine world premieres.
+Special guests included George Mackay, Simon Bird, Emily Beecham, Celia Imrie and Bill Paterson.

 View Films by Strand: